 Originating in the mountains of central Asia, where Tibet meets Russia and China, they were first cultivated on a large scale by the the Ottomans, dominating the Sultans’ gardens and becoming an important motif in Ottoman culture (see Anna Pavord’s wonderful book ‘Tulip’ for the full history).

 Subsequently, the opening up of trade routes brought tulips to Northern Europe.
-They became so popular in the 1630s in Holland that they commanded ever increasing prices, creating a price bubble until the market collapsed, supposedly creating huge economic repercussions and leaving many tulip dealers bankrupt.
+They became so popular in the 1630s in Holland that tulip bulbs commanded ever increasing prices, creating a price bubble until the market collapsed, supposedly creating huge economic repercussions and leaving many tulip dealers bankrupt.

 The full extent of this market bubble is contested, and it is argued that there was minimal impact on the wider Dutch economy.
 Nevertheless, there is no doubt that the tulip’s popularity as a garden plant was established and the Dutch have remained the world’s pre-eminent tulip growers ever since.